telerik/blazor-docs/components/wizard/form-integration.md

 # Form Integration

-The wizard component provides integration with the [Telerik Form]({%slug form-overview%}).
+The Wizard component provides integration with the [Telerik Form]({%slug form-overview%}).

 Each step of the Wizard can include an instance of Telerik Form inside its `Content` tag.
 You will be able to use all the built-in features of the Form including its [Validation]({%slug form-validation%}) to achieve the desired Wizard configuration.

-If the Form validation is not satisfied, you can cancel the OnChange event of the step and prevent the user from moving to the next step until the Form is valid.
+If the Form validation is not satisfied, you can cancel the `OnChange` event of the step and prevent the user from moving to the next step until the Form is valid.
 To even improve the UX, you can also toggle the [`Valid`]({%slug wizard-structure-stepper%}#valid) or [`Disabled`]({%slug wizard-structure-stepper%}#disabled) parameters to add another visual aspect in the validation process.

 >caption Integrate a Form component in the Telerik Wizard.
 Use its validation state to control the `Valid` parameter of the Steps.
 The result from the snippet.